-There is no easy way to identify whether your Google Chromecast is connected to your wired or wireless network when using the Chromecast Ethernet Adapter.
-The Chromecast doesn't identify how it's connected on its ready-screen nor from within its Android or iOS apps.
+There’s no easy way to identify whether your Google Chromecast is connected to your wired or wireless networks.
+The Chromecast doesn’t identify how it’s connected on its ready-screen nor from within its Android or iOS apps.

 Assuming you’ve set up your Chromecast Ethernet Adapter, you may be wondering whether it’s working or not.
 There are no status lights on the adapter or Chromecast, nor are there any other indicators shown on screen or in the Cast app.